q88p/v/README.md

 brew install ansible
 ```
 create an account for GEOIP https://www.maxmind.com/ \
-Generate a license key and config file for use with geoipupdate versions **older than 3.1.1.**
+Generate a license key for use with geoipupdate versions **older than 3.1.1.**
 ```
 git clone https://github.com/q88p/v.git
 cd v/